gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

     });
     ```

+- **Supporting Module Placement:**
-- If a class or a module is specific to a particular route, try to locate it
+    - If a class or a module is _specific to a particular route_, try to locate
-  close to the entry point it will be used.
-For instance, if `my_widget.js` is
+      it close to the entry point it will be used.
+For instance, if
-  only imported within `pages/widget/show/index.js`, you should place the
+      `my_widget.js` is only imported within `pages/widget/show/index.js`, you
-  module at `pages/widget/show/my_widget.js` and import it with a relative path
+      should place the module at `pages/widget/show/my_widget.js` and import it
-  (e.g. `import initMyWidget from './my_widget';`).
+      with a relative path (e.g. `import initMyWidget from './my_widget';`).

-- If a class or module is used by multiple routes, place it within a shared
+    - If a class or module is _used by multiple routes_, place it within a
-  directory at the closest common parent directory for the entry points that
+      shared directory at the closest common parent directory for the entry
-  import it.
-For example, if `my_widget.js` is imported within both
+      points that import it.
+For example, if `my_widget.js` is imported within
-  `pages/widget/show/index.js` and `pages/widget/run/index.js`, then place the
+      both `pages/widget/show/index.js` and `pages/widget/run/index.js`, then
-  module at `pages/widget/shared/my_widget.js` and import it with a relative
+      place the module at `pages/widget/shared/my_widget.js` and import it with
-  path if possible `../shared/my_widget`.
+      a relative path if possible (e.g. `../shared/my_widget`).

+- **Enterprise Edition Caveats:**
-- For GitLab Enterprise Edition, page-specific entry points will override their
+  For GitLab Enterprise Edition, page-specific entry points will override their
   Community Edition counterparts with the same name, so if
   `ee/app/assets/javascripts/pages/foo/bar/index.js` exists, it will take
   precedence over `app/assets/javascripts/pages/foo/bar/index.js`.
 If you want